howard-taylor1/Student-Information-System/IT315/SIS_Requirements.md

 ## Functional Requirements:

 ### Maintain Student Records:
+These records are updated by the enrollment staff who has the permissions to add, modify, and/or delete any student record.
 The SIS should maintain records of basic information about students such as:
 - First name
 -	Middle initials
 -	Last name